adam-lowe/Weather-Dashboard/README.md

-# Homework 6 - Weather Dashboard
+# Weather Dashboard

-This repo is for the UNCC coding bootcamp's Sixth homework assignment
+This repo is for the UNCC coding bootcamp

 ## Instructions